masoodfaisal/ml-workshop/docs/setup-v2.md

 git clone https://github.com/masoodfaisal/ml-workshop
 ```

 Now go back to your file list page and you'll see the new folder you just cloned _ml-workshop_.
-Drill into notebook/_setup/ and open load-kafka.ipynb
+Drill into notebook ml-workshop/notebook/fsi/_setup/ and open load-kafka.ipynb

 Once in file run _Kernel -> Restart and Run All_ as shown: